Ace Austin: Early career (2015–2019)

-Impact Wrestling
+Impact Wrestling / Total Nonstop Action Wrestling (2019–2025)

 X Division Champion (2019–2020)

 In early 2019, vignettes began airing to promote Ace Austin's debut in Impact Wrestling.
 On the March 8 episode of Impact!, Austin made his debut in Impact by defeating Jake Atlas.
 It was then revealed that Austin had signed with the company.
 Eventually over the next couple of weeks, Austin would remain undefeated against Damian Hyde and Aiden Prince before making his pay-per-view debut at the United We Stand event, where he participated in an Ultimate X match to determine the #1 contender for the X Division Championship.
 Johnny Impact won the match.
 Austin continued his winning streak by defeating Aiden Prince, Eddie Edwards, Jake Crist, Jake Deaner and Petey Williams in a six-way match at Rebellion.
 Austin would then engage in a brief feud with Williams, which led to a match between the two on the May 3 episode of Impact!, which Austin won.
 Austin's winning streak ended on the June 21 episode of Impact!, when he lost to the returning TJP.
 Austin received title shots for the X Division Championship at Code Red and Unbreakable, but failed to win on both occasions.

-Since the summer of 2019, Austin would enter into a feud with Eddie Edwards over his wife, Alisha.
+In the summer of 2019, Austin would enter into a feud with Eddie Edwards over his wife, Alisha.
 Austin defeated Edwards in a match on the October 11 episode of Impact! to qualify for a five-way ladder match for the X Division Championship at Bound for Glory, which he won by defeating Tessa Blanchard, Daga, Jake Crist and Acey Romero.
 Austin continued his feud with Edwards, losing to him in a street fight at Prelude to Glory but won a street fight rematch on the October 29 episode of Impact!.
 Their feud concluded with a tables match between the pair at No Surrender, which Edwards won.
 Austin continued to successfully defend the X Division Championship against former champion Jake Crist at Turning Point, Dez at Motown Showdown and Trey at Hard to Kill.

 Austin began feuding with the Impact World Champion Tessa Blanchard in early 2020, stemming from the fact that Austin had beaten her in a ladder match to win the X Division Championship at Bound for Glory.
 The feud between the two led to a champion vs. champion match between the pair at Sacrifice, which Blanchard won.
 This win earned Blanchard a title shot against Austin for the X Division Championship on the February 25 episode of Impact!.
 Austin retained the title by getting disqualified after Taya Valkyrie attacked Blanchard.
 Austin lost the title to Willie Mack at Rebellion Night 1.
 He received a rematch for the title against Mack in a three-way match, also involving Chris Bey, on the May 5 episode of Impact!, where Mack retained the title.